-By choosing a bi-coastal strategy, your average zone will be lower than if you had one distribution center on either coast, thus lowering the average cost per parcel.
+By choosing a country-wide strategy, your average zone will be lower than if you had one distribution center on either coast, thus lowering the average cost per parcel.

 “50 percent of the population in the United States lives on either coast.
 Get to know your options when it comes to lowering the average zone your parcels are sent to.”

 The more you understand about parcel shipping, the better prepared you are to meet the shipping demands of your customers.
 Paying attention to Zone Shipping, and other best practices, will help you maximize efficiency throughout your shipping process while increasing your bottom line.